RYANCOX00/Fundamentals_of_DA/README.md

 And write to a CSV file.
 Problem is that there are mutliple lines where course name has more than 2 spaces.
 Going to attempt to reconfigure a full match regular expression and add a comma after each group.

+## 3/11/2021
+RE is almost there however not capturing courses with no points assigned.
+Needs amendment.